-The well was drilled about 2 km south of the 35/12-2 (Grosbeak) oil and gas discovery in the northern part of the North Sea, and 80 km west of Florø.
+The well was drilled about 75 km north of the Gjøa field in the North Sea and 60 km northwest of Florø.

-This is the third exploration well in production licence 925.
-The licence was awarded in APA2017.
+This is the first exploration well in production licence 829.
+The licence was awarded in APA 2015.

-Water depth at the site is 358 m.
-The well will be permanently plugged and abandoned.
+Water depth at the site is 211 m.
+The well has now been permanently plugged and abandoned.